Content Strategies for When the Well Runs Dry

 It’s difficult running the content marketing show.
 But you can do it with the help of specific tools that streamline the creation process.

-Analytics tools can be beneficial when trying to come up with new content ideas.
-For example, Google Analytics can help you find content gaps by showing you which pieces aren’t performing well, allowing you to rework this content so it begins to do well.
+tools can be beneficial when trying to come up with new content ideas.
+For example, Google can help you find content gaps by showing you which pieces aren’t performing well, allowing you to rework this content so it begins to do well.

-Another way to lean into analytics to help you develop new content ideas is to gather data on keywords and find out what terms your customers are searching for when it comes to your industry.
+Another way to lean into to help you develop new content ideas is to gather data on keywords and find out what terms your customers are searching for when it comes to your industry.
 Then, create content strategies around popular search terms you’ve neglected so far.

-All in all, analytics tools do a considerable portion of the work for you by collecting loads of data on your current content, your competitors, and your customers.
+All in all, tools do a considerable portion of the work for you by collecting loads of data on your current content, your competitors, and your customers.
 You can then spend the rest of the time analyzing the content opportunities presented in that data.

 Further Your Education

 Highly skilled content marketers didn’t get there by accident.
 Instead, they invested time, money, and effort into becoming exceptionally knowledgeable in all things content marketing.